Terrible Trip…. Help Needed

 The way this works has changed a bit over the years, but the general format now is…

-1. Scammer hacks in to persons e-mail account (usually from a weak password)
+1. Scammer hacks into person e-mail account (usually from a weak password)

-2. Scammer sends email to most people in personals address book
+2. Scammer sends an email to most people in the personals address book

 3. Anyone that responds the scammer then replies back to from a different email account (usually with 1 letter different in the email address, so you don’t really notice)

 4. Email conversation will continue and ask for a money transfer via Western Union

 Well, first it goes without saying if you receive an email like this or asking for anything out of the ordinary, treat it with extreme suspicion, these e-mails prey on good nature and kindness.

 Is there anything you can do to stop your own email account being hacked?

 This scam all hinges on access to your email account in the first place, and that is usually down to a simple password or using the same password across multiple websites?

 – Is your password you your pets name